Search This Blog

 In 1851 he appeared on the census as a builder employing 30 men.

 Thomas Senior died in 1853.
 (See his grave here ) In his will he left two houses in Staines Middlesex in trust for the benefit of his grandchildren.
 These were the children of his daughters Mary Ann (by marriage Rogers) and Emily (by marriage Croxford).
-His then unmarried daughter Charlotte received the furniture he had already given her to use when she kept a school, his bed and bedroom furniture, 3 cottages at ...(Swelley?
-Not Quoiting anyway) Place Great Marlow, 3 cottages at Bovingdon Green and £1000 which was invested.
+His then unmarried daughter Charlotte received the furniture he had already given her to use when she kept a school, his bed and bedroom furniture, 3 cottages at ...(Swelley?)
+Place Great Marlow, 3 cottages at Bovingdon Green and £1000 which was invested.
 There was also money invested for his grandchildren, the children of his dead daughter Catherine Reeves and his son Henry Corby.

 Thomas Junior was left 5 cottages in Hambledon and a cottage in West Street Marlow.
 After his father's death he took over the business full time.
 On the 1861 census he was a builder and brick maker employing 47 men and 3 boys.
 His brickmakers went on strike in 1860 to demand a pay increase of a shilling per one thousand bricks made.
 Other local workers struck or asked for wage increases at that time due to price inflation of everyday goods.